-Firmware update failed with the message Failed to initiate.
+6. Firmware update failed with the message Failed to initiate.

 The RAC firmware is in an undefined state or is not accessible remotely.
-Remove and plug the power cord back on your system and ensure that the RAC is accessible before performing the firmware update using DRACT.
+Remove and plug the power cord back on your system and make sure that the RAC is accessible before performing the firmware update using DRACT.

-Firmware update fails with the message Firmware update failed.
+7. Firmware update fails with the message Firmware update failed.